-Get past the idea that you have to deliver a flawless speech, because - as any seasoned public speaker will tell you - it's very unlikely to happen.
+Get past the idea that you have to deliver a flawless speech, because - as any seasoned public speaker will tell you - it's improbable to happen.

-It's good to want to do your best and to have effective public speaking skills, but don't tax yourself with unrealistic expectations.
+It is good to want to do your best and to have competent public speaking skills, but don't tax yourself with unrealistic expectations.

 What you SHOULD expect is to prepare, practice and do your best.
 That's all you can do.

 And on the subject of practice...

 The old cliché isn't true - practice may NOT make perfect.
 But regardless, practicing until your delivery is proficient will undoubtedly make your speech much better.

 We do things better when we do them repeatedly.
 Skills are developed over time and repetition is the best teacher there is.
 Take every opportunity to practice.

 Practice in front of a mirror.
 Ask friends or family to be a small audience.
 Ask someone to film you, then watch yourself (cringe) to see how you could improve.
 Heck, you can even practice using your dog as an audience.
 The more you go through your speech, the smoother it will go when the big day finally arrives.

 Developing effective public speaking skills may not happen overnight, but it is worth putting in the effort.
 There are enormous benefits to becoming comfortable with public speaking which can influence all aspects of your day to day life.